SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *That's better than nothing, but you can do this Fluttershy.*

-Fluttershy tried again, "Rainbow..."
+"Rainbow..."

 *I can do this!*

-Fluttershy tried again, "Rainbow D..."
+"Rainbow D..."

 *I will not back down.*

-Fluttershy tried again, "Rainbow Da..."
+"Rainbow Da..."

 *You will ask her out.*

-Fluttershy tried again, "Rainbow Dash..."
+"Rainbow Dash..."

 *She will know how I feel.*

-Fluttershy tried again, "Rainbow Dash, wi..."
+"Rainbow Dash, wi..."

 *I got this.*

-Fluttershy tried again, "Rainbow Dash, will..."
+"Rainbow Dash, will..."

 *I will not give up.*

-Fluttershy tried again, "Rainbow Dash, will you..."
+"Rainbow Dash, will you..."

 *Rainbow will hear me say it.*

-Fluttershy tried again, "Rainbow Dash, will you g.. g..."
+"Rainbow Dash, will you g.. g..."

 *I will overcome my shyness.*

-Fluttershy tried again, "Rainbow Dash, will you go..."
+"Rainbow Dash, will you go..."

 *I will succeed.*

-Fluttershy tried again, "Rainbow Dash, will you go ou..."
+"Rainbow Dash, will you go ou..."

 *I am going to ask her out.*

-Fluttershy tried again, "Rainbow Dash, will you go out..."
+"Rainbow Dash, will you go out..."

 *I cannot give up.*

-Fluttershy tried again, "Rainbow Dash, will you go out wi..."
+"Rainbow Dash, will you go out wi..."

 *This practicing will not go to waste.*

-Fluttershy tried again, "Rainbow Dash, will you go out with..."
+"Rainbow Dash, will you go out with..."

 *I will surprise her.*

-Fluttershy tried again, "Rainbow Dash, will you go out with m.. m..."
+"Rainbow Dash, will you go out with m.. m..."

 *I will tell the mare I love how I feel.*

-Fluttershy asked, "Rainbow Dash, will you go out with me?"
+"Rainbow Dash, will you go out with me?"

 *I did it!*

 "You did it darling, congratulations!"
 Rarity Dash said.

-"Thank you so much Rarity, I'm going to ask Rainbow Dash out, and it's because you believed in me," Fluttershy said as hers eyes started to water.
+"Thank you so much Rarity!
+I'm going to ask Rainbow Dash out, and it's because you believed in me," Fluttershy said as her eyes started to water.

-Rarity Dash leaned over and gave Fluttershy a big hug, "you did this Fluttershy, you were able to do this all along, you just had to believe in yourself."
+Rarity Dash leaned over and gave Fluttershy a big hug.
+"You did this Fluttershy.
+You were able to do this all along, you just had to believe in yourself."

 Fluttershy returned the hug, closing her eyes as tears streamed down her face.

-Rarity held her tight and patted her back, "I'm so proud of you darling."
+Rarity held her tight and patted her back.
+"I'm so proud of you darling."

-They held the hug for a while, Fluttershy's tears slowed to a craw, then she opened her eyes, seeing the blue coat of Rainbow Dash.
+They held the hug for a while, Fluttershy's tears slowed to a crawl, then she opened her eyes, seeing the blue coat of Rainbow Dash.

 "I love you, Rainbow Dash," Fluttershy said.

 "I love you too, darling," Rarity said.

-They let go of the hug, pulling back Fluttershy saw Rarity's eyes, "I'm sorry Rarity, I didn't mean to call you Rainbow Dash."
+They let go of the hug, pulling back Fluttershy saw Rarity's eyes.
+"I'm sorry Rarity, I didn't mean to call you Rainbow Dash."

-"It's alright, I mean I am wearing a Rainbow Dash costume after all," Rarity replied, "besides, I do love you, you're one of my best friends."
+"It's alright, I mean I am wearing a Rainbow Dash costume after all," Rarity replied.
+"Besides, I do love you, you're one of my best friends."

 "Thanks, love you too," Fluttershy said with a smile.

 ***

-Rainbow landed next to Pinkie, saying, "delivered."
+Rainbow landed next to Pinkie.
+"Delivered."

 "Thanks," Pinkie replied.